13.00, Friday 10 December 2021

 The key objectives of the workshop were to:

 - Explore how insights from clinical research can provide new opportunities to inform drug discovery programmes (and other therapeutic interventions) to overcome the translational challenges of chronic pain research.

 - Consider how we can enable such insights to be generated, shared and acted upon through cross-sector collaboration, knowledge exchange and strategic coordination.

-This FORUM workshop will take place at 13.00 to 17.00 on Friday 10 December 2021 via Zoom and will be followed by a networking session from 17.00 to 18.30 using the digital networking platform, Remo.
+This FORUM workshop took place at 13.00 to 17.00 on Friday 10 December 2021 via Zoom and was followed by a networking session from 17.00 to 18.30 using the digital networking platform, Remo.

 Fayaz et al. Prevalence of chronic pain in the UK: a systematic review and meta-analysis of population studies.
 BMJ Open 2016;6:e010364.